0cjs/sedoc/docker/tips.md

 * `-i`: Interactive, keep STDIN open even if not attached
 * `-t`: Allocate a pseudo-TTY

+Processes started with `exec` will start independent process trees in the container (with the immediate parent a process outside the container, rather than process 1 in the container), so `ps -ejH` will show multiple "root" processes and `pstree` will not show all processes in the container.

 ### Usage of Docker Volumes

     docker volume create VOL